TomLiDev/mildew-detector/TESTING.md

 ## Testing

 Testing was conducted at several stages throughout the development on both Streamlit being run from the workspace and later the deployed app on Heroku.

+### Pep 8 Testing

+All python files were tested for pep8 compliance.
+On guidance from mentor, I didn't edit code within Jupyter notebooks to pep8 standards.

 ## Full Manual Testing